GSA/digitalgov.gov/content/posts/2016-02-17-the-data-briefing-demand-driven-open-data-at-health-and-human-services.md

 ---
+url: /2016/02/17/the-data-briefing-demand-driven-open-data-at-health-and-human-services/
 date: 2016-02-17 10:00:13 -0400
-title: 'The Data Briefing\: Demand-Driven Open Data at Health and Human Services'
+title: 'The Data Briefing: Demand-Driven Open Data at Health and Human Services'
-summary: 'For many agencies, what data to make open is left up to the agency’s judgment.
-This has worked well as agencies do a good job in understanding the public’s needs for specific datasets.
+summary: 'For many agencies, what data to make open is left up to the agency&rsquo;s judgment.
+This has worked well as agencies do a good job in understanding the public&rsquo;s needs for specific datasets.
 Even so, as developers and citizens begin using the open datasets, there is increasing demand for specific agency datasets.
 The issue is'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - Data
 tag: